AjjMC/ajjgui/README.md

 ## List of Widgets

-> **NOTE:** Some of the following commands are very long and, therefore, need to be executed from a command block or function.
+> **NOTE:** Some of the following commands are very long, and it is recommended to execute them using command blocks.

 ### Placeholder